EFTEC/CacheOne/README.md

 > invalidateAll()

-It invalidates (and delete all the redis repository, memcache or apcu)
+It invalidates (and delete all the redis repository, memcache, pdoone or apcu)

 ```php
 $cache->invalidateAll();